 Introduction

-The introduction of educational standards for primary and basic general education (2010) made it possible to more clearly identify key deficiencies in the traditional teacher education system.
+The introduction of new educational standards for primary and secondary school education (2010) made it possible to more clearly identify key deficiencies in the traditional teacher education system.
 The new standards established requirements for meta-subject and personal achievements, while teacher training tools remained primarily focused on developing specific knowledge and skills.

 Achieving meta-subject and personal results (E.V.
-Vysotskaya et al., 2021) presupposes the use of the resources of a comprehensive school educational environment—primarily the organization of children's learning activity and the necessary restructuring of teacher-student relationships (V.V.
+Vysotskaya et al., 2021) presupposes the use of all the resources of a comprehensive school educational environment. — primarily the organization of children's learning activity and the necessary restructuring of teacher-student relationships (V.V.
 Rubtsov, V.I.
 Panov et al., 2007).
-The technology that most consistently ensures the organization of students' learning activities and constructive interaction between students and teachers in solving educational problems is developmental learning (V.V.
+The technology that most consistently ensures the organization of students' learning activity and constructive interaction between students and teachers in solving learning problems is the technology of developmental learning (V.V.
 Davydov, 1972; 1996; D.B.
 Elkonin, 1966; 1989; V.V.
 Rubtsov, 2024a; 2024b: 1996; G.A.
 Tsukerman, 2020; etc.).

-Based on many years of experience in developing and implementing developmental learning (DL) systems, researchers formulate a general approach to the training and retraining of teachers.
-We proceed from the premise that if a teacher develops children's learning activities by internalizing collectively distributed activities and transforming them into individual ones, then they should master their own new type of pedagogical activity in a similar way—through the practical solution of relevant problems in a truly functioning developmental education system, in collaboration with methodologists (current teachers) at the stages of lesson design, implementation, analysis, and evaluation (Rubtsov et al., 2011).
+Many years of experience in implementing developmental learning system (DL) permit the researchers to formulate a general approach to the training and retraining of teachers.
+We proceed from the fact that if a teacher develops children's learning activity, ensuring the interiorization of a collectively distributed form of activity and turning it into an individual one, then he should master a new type of his own pedagogical activity in a similar way - in the practical solution of corresponding problems in a really functioning system of developmental education, in cooperation with methodologists (active teachers) at the stages of lesson design, implementation, analysis, and evaluation (V.V.
+Rubtsov et al., 2011).

-The UNESCO Department of Cultural and Historical Psychology at the Moscow State University of Psychology and Education has developed a master's program, "Cultural and Historical Psychology and the Activity-Based Approach in Education," which provides activity-based and collective-activity-based immersion in the theory and practice of developmental education.
-The program is based on master's students' work with learning problems, which they become familiar with during their internships in educational institutions (Rubtsov et al., 2015).
+The UNESCO Department of Cultural and Historical Psychology at the Moscow State University of Psychology and Education has developed a master's program, "Cultural and Historical Psychology and the Activity-Based Approach in Education," which provides activity-based and collective-activity-based immersion in the theory and practice of developmental learning.
+The training is based on master's students' work with learning problems, which they encounter during their internships in educational institutions (V.V.
+Rubtsov et al., 2015).

-The program includes four workshops, during which master's students are presented with specific research, practical, and analytical tasks.
+The program includes four practicums, where master's students are presented with specific research, practical, and analytical tasks.
 The result is a report and/or a developed work product.

 Practicum 2.
 Analysis of the lesson